-The fast of Christ’s holy Mother’s repose draws near, reminding us that we must prepare, we must repent of the sin which clings so closely, that we may, like her, be received in His arms and carried as a newborn infant to Paradise.
+The fast of Christ’s holy Mother’s repose is in its third day, reminding us that we must prepare, we must repent of the sin which clings so closely, that we may, like her, be received in His arms and carried as a newborn infant to Paradise.
 For all that Christ did for her He has promised to do for His disciples and lovers, whom He declares to be His very own relations, saying, “My mother and brothers are those who hear God’s word and put it into practice” (Luke 8:21).
 Let’s not only hear His words, but do what He commands and so stay near Him, following behind Him closely.
 Christ goes on before, clearing the path ahead endlessly, preparing a place for His disciples.
 Have mercy on me, Lord, and let me be counted among them, even as the least.

 Bishop Theophan the Recluse used to say that praying only with words written by another is like trying to talk in a foreign language using only textbook dialogues.
 Like many other Church fathers, he said that we must look for our own words in order to pray.
 I suppose that this is truly possible for us (if we dismiss artificially “invented” prayers of our own) only in moments of desperate need, real anguish, either for ourselves or for others.
 In such moments we do not “recite” prayers, we simply cry out to God, “Lord, please come to him and comfort him!”
 The audacity of prayer is born only in the audacity of love.
 Saint Makarios said, “Love gives birth to prayer.”
 Therein lies the mystery and the meaning of prayer.